What is field service workflow automation?

 Automated mobile workflows maximize the data your field teams can collect.
 Frontline workers create powerful contextual links between, for example, a part request for an asset with a photo taken onsite and automated scheduled service event.
 This data can then be integrated across CRM, FSM, and back-end systems to ensure the resulting data touches all aspects of the workflow and is actioned appropriately.

 Without automated workflows, collected information from paper forms tends to be siloed.
 It’s simply too difficult to manually action every piece of data and connect it with contextual information.
 Data instead sits without key rich media, isn’t shared across the organization’s software, and is difficult to input into analytics and predictive models.

 4. Route data for external-facing reporting

 Automated workflows don’t have to be limited to field technicians.
 Extend your automated workflow processes beyond your company to external stakeholders.
 Automatically route collected information in real-time to partners, customers, vendors, back-end systems, and regulatory agencies as notifications, form submissions, or output documents–depending on the final destination.
 Use digital workflows to ensure documents don’t get lost and are stored appropriately.

 For example, you can easily design a customized EHS workflow application that streamlines data collection, accelerates corrective action, and automates compliance reporting.
 Because mobile LCAP workflows are built and managed by you, you also have the ability to make quick edits when regulatory requirements change, as they often do, and get that updated information into the hands of your team, fast.

-Automated workflows at their core are able to take established workflows and remove the taxing work out of them.
+Automated field service workflows at their core are able to take established workflows and remove the taxing work out of them.
 They integrate across software, make data entry simple, and instantly trigger notifications or data storage without having to manually direct data to its next destination.
 Curious how automated workflows can empower your field teams?
 Book a demo with ProntoForms, G2 Crowd’s leader in forms automation software to find out.